 How do we budget trade spend accurately?

 Budget trade spend as a percentage of gross revenue by retailer based on historical rates and planned promotional calendar.
 Most retailers require 18–30% total trade spend.
-Track off-invoice discounts (immediate impact) separately from deduction-based trade (45–90 day lag).
+To effectively measure marketing spend ROI for medspas and clinics, track off-invoice discounts (immediate impact) separately from deduction-based trade (45–90 day lag).

 What if we’re pre-revenue or launching new products?